JohnWCartmell/ERScript/html/change-2-Jun-2023..partB.md

 #### Proposal
 1. Copy away `ERA..physical.xml` for safe keeping.[x]
 2. In `ERA..logical.xml` change the `type` reference relationship of entity type `Relationship` to be identifying.
+3. From the file `ERA..logical.xml` remove the  xpath_evaluate patches of reference relationships `inverse` and `inverseOf`.
+Temporarily rename them patch_xpath-evaluate.
+As a consequence of this change of 2nd June the generated xpath_evaluate will be equivalent to these hand written versions.
-3. Build the meta model so as to generate `ERA..physical.xml`.
+4. Build the meta model so as to generate `ERA..physical.xml`.
 There will be lots of unwanted foreign keys.
 Copy this away for comparison later.[x]

-4. Specify auxiliary scope constraints as follows:
+5. Specify auxiliary scope constraints as follows:
 	1. For relationship `inverse: reference -> reference` specify `type=parent::entity_type`.
 		 - Generate and check that the unwanted foreign key (`inverse_type`) is no longer there.
 	2. For relationship `inverse: constructed_relationship -> constructed_relationship` specify `type=parent::entity_type`.